gilmoreg/anikunchan/README.md

 ##screenshot

 ##Summary
-Anikunchan enables you to search for your favorite anime characters and then see whatever data is available about them, namely:
+Anikunchan enables you to search for your favorite anime characters and then see interesting data about them:

 * A portrait
 * The character's name, Japanese name and alternate names